outsidedav/swift/apple_development.md

 The developer capabilities that are built in to {{site.data.keyword.cloud_notm}} align to various skill sets, and provide one platform to produce, deliver, run, and manage your app.
 For example, from the cognitive app that is mentioned, the following {{site.data.keyword.cloud_notm}} are of interest:

 * The [**{{site.data.keyword.cloud_notm}} Developer Experience**](https://console.bluemix.net/docs/overview/dev-journey.html#dev-journey) is not a service, but rather is a set of capabilities on {{site.data.keyword.cloud_notm}} that helps digital and Cloud Native developers to start building production-ready apps.
 It includes automatic provisioning of services, and "one-click" deployment to a devops toolchain.
-For more information, see the [capabilities]](apple_development.html#capabilities) section.

-* [**IBM Watson Data Platform**](https://console.bluemix.net/developer/dataplatform/dashboard)<!--[IBM Watson Data Platform](https://dataplatform.ibm.com)--> makes it simple to assemble data collections, refine the data, then visualize, discover insights, and build models for use in your cognitive app.
+* [**IBM Watson Data Platform**](https://dataplatform.ibm.com) makes it simple to assemble data collections, refine the data, then visualize, discover insights, and build models for use in your cognitive app.

 * [**IBM Streaming Analytics**](../services/StreamingAnalytics/index.html#gettingstarted) helps wrangle and analyze data streams.
 It is an advanced analytic platform that you can use to ingest, analyze, and correlate information as it arrives from different types of data sources in real time.